 A full oak frame was wrapped with a SIPs style well insulated walls and finished internally with painted boarding and on the exterior with larch cladding.
 The profiled coloured steel roofing was driven by costs and came with 100mm of insulation and was very quick to install.
 The plan is to replace the metal roof with a high quality slate roof in the future, when funds allow.

-The space is warm and comfortable and could double as an additional bedroom for the main house.
+The Home Office is a warm and comfortable space to work in plus could double as an additional bedroom for the main house.